Arsench/demo-cognizant/README.md

 ### 2. Check whether a mortgage is feasible
 **POST `/api/mortgage-check`**

-The service receives something like:
+The service receives the following request:

 ```json
 {